astrodevs-labs/solidhunter/.github/PULL_REQUEST_TEMPLATE.md

 # Checklist:

-- [ ] I have assigned this PR to myself
-- [ ] I have followed the [conventionnal commit](https://www.conventionalcommits.org/en/v1.0.0/) specification
+- [ ] I have followed the contributing guidelines
 - [ ] I have commented my code, particularly in hard-to-understand areas
 - [ ] I have updated the official documentation